Panthera fossilis: Evolution

-The lion lineage is thought to have originated in Africa, with fossils of the lineage on the continent extending back to the Late Pliocene, with the ancestors of Panthera fossilis migrating out of Africa during the Early-Middle Pleistocene transition around 1-0.8 million years ago.
+The lion lineage is thought to have originated in Africa, with fossils of the lineage on the continent extending back to the Late Pliocene, with the ancestors of Panthera fossilis migrating out of Africa during the Early-Middle Pleistocene transition around 0.8 - 1 million years ago, with amongst the earliest confirmed lion fossils outside of Africa being from El-Kowm, Syria, dating to approximately 1 million years ago.

 The earliest confirmed records of Panthera fossilis in Europe are from Kozi Grzbiet in Poland, which dates to around 750-700,000 years ago, with records of equivalent age also known from Pakefield, England in sediments of the Cromer Forest Bed.
 The earliest confirmed records in Southern Europe are from the Notarchirico site in Italy, dating to ~660–612,000 years ago.
 Possible earlier European records are known from the Vallparadís locality in Spain, suggested to date to around 1 million years ago.^{including supplemental material} Remains of Panthera fossilis in Western Siberia are suggested to date to the late Early Pleistocene, around 1 million years ago.

-Recent nuclear genomic evidence suggest that interbreeding between modern lions and all Eurasian fossil lions took place up until 500,000 years ago, but by 470,000 years ago, no subsequent interbreeding between the two lineages occurred.
+The estimated time the split between the cave lion and modern lion lineages has been estimated at 500,000 to 1 million years ago, with only small limited amounts of interbreeding since their divergence.

 The arrival of Panthera (spelaea) fossilis in Europe was part of a faunal turnover event around the Early-Middle Pleistocene transition in which many of the species that characterised the preceding late Villafranchian became extinct.
 In the carnivore guild, this notably included the giant hyena Pachycrocuta and the sabertooth cat Megantereon.
 Following the arrival of Panthera (spelaea) fossilis, the lion-sized sabertooth cat Homotherium and the "European jaguar" Panthera gombaszogensis became much rarer, ultimately becoming extinct in the late Middle Pleistocene, with competition with lions suggested to be a likely important factor.
 The arrival of Panthera fossilis into Europe was also accompanied by that of the cave hyena (close relatives of the modern spotted hyena), as well as leopards.
 Between 300,000 and 100,000 years ago, Panthera fossilis evolved into the cave lion (Panthera spelaea), marked by a reduction in body size and a number of changes to its skeletal anatomy (with intermediates between the two dubbed Panthera spelaea intermedia).